dmjones/goreadme/README.md

 goreadme converts Go package documentation into Github-friendly markdown, designed to be used as a README.md file.
 There is support for adding badges for documentation and build status.
+The README.md for this project is generated using this tool.

 ### Installation
-The recommended way to install is to download a binary from
+It is recommended to download a binary from
 <a href="https://github.com/dmjones/goreadme/releases">https://github.com/dmjones/goreadme/releases</a>.

-If you'd like to build from the latest master commit instead, you must first install `dep`: <a href="https://golang.github.io/dep/docs/installation.html">https://golang.github.io/dep/docs/installation.html</a>.
+If you'd like to build from the latest source you must first install dep (<a href="https://golang.github.io/dep/docs/installation.html">https://golang.github.io/dep/docs/installation.html</a>).
 Then run these commands: